-We aim to include all new premises in our inspection programme within three months of registering.
+All new premises are included in the inspection programme when they are registered.
+First inspection dates are scheduled according to the business type but actual inspection dates can vary because of other workload pressures.
 It is recognised that this is out with the timeframe expectations of the food law code of practice, and in recent years this target has not been achievable with available resources.

-We are looking at ways of reducing these timeframes during 2023/24 where this can be achieved in accordance with other priorities.
+During 2025/26 we aim, in accordance with other priorities, to utilise improved staff availability to make inroads into our inspection backlog and reduce the time taken to carry out first inspections at higher risk premises.
 Part of this approach is to rate lowest risk businesses within the minimal inspectable risk category.
 This means there will be no inspection carried out, which allows officers to focus on higher risk businesses.
 Appendix 3 shows a comparison of enquiries received over recent years.
 Business satisfaction survey results are also found in Appendix 3